josuttis/belleviews/README.md

 are a tremendous piece of work.

-However, for the standard views, some design decisions were made that are confusing and error-prone and cause sever problems because these decisions break a couple of basic idioms that collections (such as standard containers) usually provide.
+However, for the standard views, some design decisions were made that are confusing and error-prone and cause severe problems because these decisions break a couple of basic idioms that collections (such as standard containers) usually provide.